NeoApplications/Neo-Launcher/README.md

 I will be happy to work on features you would like to include, just open an issue.

 ## Translation?
-Translations are hanled in Weblate.
-If want to help, visite [Weblate](https://hosted.weblate.org/projects/omegalauncher/)
+Translations are handled in Weblate.
+If want to help, visit [Weblate](https://hosted.weblate.org/projects/omegalauncher/)

 [![Estado de la traducción](https://hosted.weblate.org/widgets/omegalauncher/-/287x66-white.png)](https://hosted.weblate.org/engage/omegalauncher/)